Echeveria lilacina, also known as the ghost Echeveria, hails from Nuevo Leon in northern Mexico, Central America. The

 - Plant in well-draining cactus soil.

 Excess water or moisture leads to fungal disease and rot, which will kill your plant.

 Provide good ventilation and adequate spacing to allow for good airflow around the plants.

-This single step will go far to minimize the risks of fungal and bacterial infections and pest infestation.
+This single step will minimize the risks of fungal and bacterial infections and pest infestation.

 Be especially vigilant against high humidity during cool weather.